sandstreamdev/eoc/client/src/modules/privacy-policy/components/TermsOfUse.en.md

 ## 5\.
 Accuracy of materials

 The materials appearing on Sandstream’s website could include technical, typographical, or photographic errors.
 Sandstream does not warrant that any of the materials on its website are accurate, complete or current.
 Sandstream may make changes to the materials contained on its website at any time without notice.
-However Sandstream does not make any commitment to update the materials.
+However, Sandstream does not make any commitment to update the materials.

 ## 6\.
 Links